-Cayman’s track and field athletes have been banned from participating in sanctioned competitions, according to a letter from Cayman Islands Athletics Association President Lance Barnes obtained by the Cayman Compass.
+Cayman’s track and field athletes have been banned from participating in sanctioned competitions, according to a letter from Cayman Islands Athletic Association President Lance Barnes obtained by the Cayman Compass.

 The North American, Central American and Caribbean Athletic Association (NACAC) – the regional athletics governing body – has sanctioned the CIAA over money it says Cayman’s 2019 CARIFTA local organising committee owes to several countries’ athletics federations, Barnes said.